Sirmadeira/Matplotlib/README.md

 # Matplotlib
-Aqui voce vai aprender os grandes basicos para comecar a entender a biblioteca matplotlib
+* Just a  bunch of matplotlib class code